kaby76/Antlr4BuildTasks/Readme.md

 so that when you run `dotnet publish`, the Antlr4BuildTasks.dll is not included in your app; it's only used to build your application.
 Antlr4BuildTasks.dll is not currently digitally signed.

+Note: Antlr4BuildTasks downloads a JRE for your OS and places it in `$HOMEPATH/.jre/`.
+The package also downloads the Antlr4 tool JAR file and places it in `$HOMEPATH/.m2/`.

 ### Setting arguments to the Antlr tool